Fields of Study: Management & Organization

 a selection of courses both inside and outside the department.
 For example, many

-students in SM&E take one or more courses in the Economics Department, but other
+students in OB/HR take one or more courses in the Psychology Department, but other

-options, such as information technology, OB/HR, sociology, are also possible.
+options, such as information technology, strategy, sociology, or economics are also

 Research Methodology (Research Tools) Requirement (15 credits)